morpho-org/metamorpho/README.md

 Users can supply or withdraw assets at any time, depending on the available liquidity on Morpho Blue.
 A maximum of 30 markets can be enabled on a given MetaMorpho vault.

-There are 4 different roles for a MetaMorpho vault (owner, risk manager, guardian & allocators).
+There are 4 different roles for a MetaMorpho vault (owner, curator, guardian & allocators).
 All actions that are against the interest of the users (e.g. enabling a market with a high liquidation risk, increasing the fee) are subject to a timelock of minimum 12 hours.
 During this timelock, users can withdraw their funds from the vault if they don't agree or the guardian (if set) can revoke the action.
 After the timelock, the action can be executed by anyone until the `TIMELOCK_EXPIRATION` is exceeded.